ajiiz/ajiiz/README.md

 <h2>Hey,</h2>
 <p>I'm Piotr Wrobel, a software developer based in Poland.
 I recently finished my degree at University of Silesia.<br />
-Mainly interested in web development, design and softwareengineering.<br />
+Mainly interested in web development, design and software engineering.<br />

 Currently working at <a href="https://limur.pl/">Limur</a> as React Developer</p>